 How to Protect Yourself and Your Family

 If you want to purchase an ionizer, there are a few points to remember.
 Some manufacturers work hard at producing ionizers with a limited ozone emission.
 You can even find air purifiers with an ionizing feature that does not produce ozone.

 However, you should steer clear of any product where ozone isn’t mentioned in the description.
 These manufacturers are more likely to be hiding the truth due to fear of loss in sales.

-We highly suggest that you look for CARB-certified air purifiers with an ionizing feature.
+We highly suggest you look for CARB-certified air purifiers with an ionizing feature.
 Being certified by the California Air Resources Board, you can be sure that the unit only produces small amounts of ozone.
-For an ionizer to be CARB certified, it has to meet the limit of 0.050 parts per billion of ozone emission (5).
+For an ionizer to be CARB certified, it has to meet the limit of 0.050 parts per billion of ozone emission (7).